csdpg/Project-Euler/README.md

 # Project-Euler
-A compilation of my solutions of the questions posted on www.projecteuler.net
+A compilation of my solutions for the questions posted on www.projecteuler.net